'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 The "facts" prove citizens from the USA pose a significant increase in risk

+Scared people are only too happy for someone else to make the decisions for them if they think it will "keep them safe".

+Over the last 20 years I think more people have been killed by vending machines falling on them than by terrorists

-Will have zero effect on bad guys (Score:4, Insightful)
+Will have zero effect on bad guys (Score:5, Insightful)

 The cost to personal liberty, the flagrant unconstitutionality, and the chilling effect on US international relations and tourism aside, this is ALSO a bad idea because it will have zero effect on the real bad guys.